alabamaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The courts of jurisdiction require at least a 6-month residency of at least one party.
 Annulment cases need no residency requirement from either party.

 • The Administrative Office of Courts of Alabama provides a variety of self-help forms online.
 To begin, complete the complaint for divorce and summons forms.
 Verify the county court to file the forms with.
-Be sure to state that a party has been resident in the state for at least six months.
+Be sure to state that a party has been a resident in the state for at least six months.
 Provide the legal grounds for divorce according to the state code.
 Some of them include:

 • Impotency since the time of marriage